WARM WEATHER UPDATE

 It’s still warm out there!
 Please consider giving your student(s) water bottles for their day at school.
 Headaches are often a sign of dehydration; and interestingly, often our bodies do not even trigger the thirst-mechanism until we are way past the point of dehydration.
 Headache symptoms are being reported very often here in the Nurse’s Office and drinking water is encouraged, but any other support in this is gratefully accepted!

 Please remember deer ticks our out.
 Please check your children from head to toe each evening.
 If ticks are taken off within 24 hours there is no concern for Lyme Disease.
-If you do take a deer tick off and it is engorged save it by scotch taping it to a piece of paper so Nurse Ellen or your doctor can identify it.
+If you do take a deer tick off and it is engorged save it by scotch taping it to a piece of paper so Nurse Kerri or your doctor can identify it.
 A one time antibiotic dose can be given if an engorged deer tick is found.